moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 - `PACKAGE_SAME_RUBY_PACKAGE` checks that all files with a given package have the same value for the ruby_package option.
 - `PACKAGE_SAME_SWIFT_PREFIX` checks that all files with a given package have the same value for the swift_prefix option.

-Each of these rules will also verify that if a given option is used in one file in a given package, it is used in every file.
+Each of these rules also verifies that if a given option is used in one file in a given package, it is used in every file.

 For example, if we have file `foo_one.proto`: